benjymous/annotations/sandman/sandman.14.md

 - #### Panel 1

-  In the original comic edition, some speech balloons fell off the original art.
+  > [oops] In the original comic edition, some speech balloons fell off the original art.
 They were restored in the trade paperback reprint.
 The young man with Fun Land is talking, and the missing balloons read:
+  >

-  > I dunno.
+  > "I dunno.
 I thought maybe if I came here, I'd meet some other people with the same problem.
 People I could _talk_ to, who'd understand.
 Who'd _help_ me.
-But no one else has really been _interested_.
+But no one else has really been _interested_."
+  >

-  Thus revealing great irony in Fun Land's subsequent absconding.
+  > Thus revealing great irony in Fun Land's subsequent absconding.

 ### Page 29